Membership site handbook

 Worried your prices are too high?

 It’s natural to underestimate what your worth.
-But it’s always better to increase the value of what you're selling to meet your price, than decrease your rate to match your value.
+But it’s always better to increase the value of what you're selling to meet your price, then decrease your rate to match your value.
 As we mentioned, keep it simple, and remember that dropping your prices lower will make it extremely hard to build a sustainable business without massive scale.

 Start with the end in mind.
 How much money do you want to make?
 How much revenue do you need for your membership business to be sustainable?
 Let’s say your revenue goal is $100,000; you can use the following equation: the total number of subscribers multiplied by the desired price of your membership equals desired yearly revenue.
 If you want $100,000 in yearly revenue, you would need to charge $9 a month or $99 a year to at least 1,000 subscribers.

 Know your audience

 What does your target audience look like?
 Who are you selling to?
 Are you selling to businesses that can write off your courses, podcast, and email subscriptions as an expense or are you selling to individuals who may have less disposable income?
 A great example of someone understanding the ins and outs of selling to your audience is subscription-based technology and media newsletter, Stratechery, written and managed by Ben Thompson.
 His audience is made up of investors, venture capitalist, and tech industry professionals that generally have more to spend on memberships, and his pricing and messaging fits that audience.

 Another customer, Sue Bryce Education, also charges three times the bare minimum we suggest because she's targeting photography professionals.
 You’ll want to consider who your audience is and what they are willing to pay, not only when it comes to pricing, but also when it comes to building your audience.